August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 3.

-2. With the truck reloaded I picked another gallon of blueberries and headed back to town for my birthday celebrations with family.
+2. With everything loaded back aboard the truck I picked another gallon of blueberries then headed back to town for my birthday celebrations with the family.

-1. It was another excellent adventure, hopefully Maffer and Sooley who also have the same hammock can get free for a weekend camping in the near future!
+1. It was another excellent adventure, hopefully Maffer and Sooley who also have the same hammocks can get free for a weekend camping in the near future!

 Cheers, MIKE